vattcarter7/nextjs-typescript-template/README.md

 Let's try this one out.
 Run:

 ```
-yarn storybook
+npm run storybook
 ```

 If all goes well you will be greeted by your fine looking base component (if not I encourage you to revisit the previous section and check if you missed any of the configurations).

 ![Storybook Base Template](https://res.cloudinary.com/dqse2txyi/image/upload/v1649133832/blogs/nextjs-fullstack-app-template/storybook-base-template_uwna7h.png)

-Now that we're starting to create more files it's good to get into the habit of running `yarn lint` before doing your commits to make sure everything is clean and ready to go.
+Now that we're starting to create more files it's good to get into the habit of running `npm run lint` before doing your commits to make sure everything is clean and ready to go.
 I'm going to make a commit with message `build: create BaseTemplate component`.

 ## Using the Component Template